scrapy/scrapy/docs/topics/extensions.rst

 ======================

-In order to disable an extension that comes enabled by default (ie. those included in the :setting:`EXTENSIONS_BASE` setting) you must set its order to ``None``.
+In order to disable an extension that comes enabled by default (ie. those included in the default :setting:`EXTENSIONS` setting) you must set its order to ``None``.
 For example::

     EXTENSIONS = {